-cancel the tickets and hotel reservations immediately in writing (e-mail, fax, etc.) either via the approved travel agency or by contacting the transport companies and hotels concerned.
+- cancels the tickets and hotel reservations immediately by phone and confirms in writing (e-mail, fax, etc.) as soon as possible either via the approved travel agency or by contacting the transport companies and hotels concerned.
 Failure to do so will result in any costs incurred by the Agency being charged to you.
-Any rail ticket that cannot be reimbursed and has not been issued to a named traveller should not be sent back to the travel agency but should be attached to the statement of expenses for the cancelled mission;

-send a cancellation signed by the authorising officer to the Staff Payment Office; indicate any cancellation fees.
+Any rail ticket that cannot be reimbursed and has not been issued to a named traveller should not be sent back to the travel agency but should be attached to the statement of expenses for the cancelled mission; - sends a cancellation signed by the authorising officer to the Staff Payment Office; - indicates any cancellation fees.